zealtv/zeal-co-hugo/content/notebook/rnbo-plugins.md

 # Resources
+- A reference write-up and video about [exporting VSTs with RNBO](https://rnbo.cycling74.com/learn/using-the-vst-audiounit-target)
 - The [RNBO explore page](https://rnbo.cycling74.com/explore)  has example patches for a variety of contexts and use cases.
 - About [creating presets using Max snapshots](https://rnbo.cycling74.com/learn/presets-with-snapshots).